hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @Oldes I was hoping I could talk to numerous small bluetooth enabled devices mainly for data gathering.
 Very simple app(s): Connect to device-gather data-display it-store it.
 I have a Weigh Scale that gathers 17 different measurements.
 When investigating the manufacturer supplied app, I found it gathers your info from the scale then sends all of it to the manufacturer!!
 It also sends info from your phone's address book, etc, etc.   I think I can do better.

 [8:29:00](#_i7jIDdHf1Y9JSGWhSsU5IANj9ueqbnz4Fa23s_u40g) <hiiamboris (NOT THIS ONE)>:
-Familiar picture Ì†ΩÌ∏â You can block internet access to individual apps though, using smth like NetGuard (android).
+Familiar picture üòâ You can block internet access to individual apps though, using smth like NetGuard (android).

 [9:45:36](#0EVLmGyFb-iC5bSQH0SNoF7OjQmWn367XJ4HizLiFT4) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 @BuilderGuy1 I may be wrong.. but I would not expect there will be anything bluetooth related in the Red's IO update..
 I think that you should write an request and collect as much useful info in it as possible.. like https://stackoverflow.com/questions/35389894/bluetooth-low-energy-on-linux-api but also for windows and macos.